Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: RELATED WORK

 \subsection{Diffusion-based Planning}

 Diffusion-based generative models have recently emerged as a dominant paradigm in autonomous driving trajectory generation.
-Their primary advantage over deterministic learning-based methods lies in the capability to model multimodal trajectory distributions, thereby capturing diverse and physically plausible driving behaviors in dynamic environments \cite{sohl2015deep, chi2023diffusion, tang2024using}.
-However, the application of these models to user-centric planning remains constrained by their rigidity in balancing safety and driving style \cite{zhang2023diffusiontraj, zheng2025diffusion}.
+Their primary advantage over deterministic learning-based methods lies in the capability to model multimodal trajectory distributions, thereby capturing diverse and physically plausible driving behaviors in dynamic environments \cite{sohl2015deep, chi2023diffusion, tang2024utdptp}.
+However, the application of these models to user-centric planning remains constrained by their rigidity in balancing safety and driving style \cite{janner2022diffuser, zheng2025diffusion}.
 Existing frameworks exhibit two primary limitations.
 First, most approaches lack dynamic reconciliation between safety constraints and stylistic preferences.
 Early works, such as Diffusion Policy \cite{chi2023diffusion}, focus on static goal-reaching tasks without explicit style awareness.
 While extensions like DiffusionES \cite{yang2024diffusiones} introduce multimodality via map conditioning, they typically rely on fixed safety weights, restricting adaptation to varying risk levels.
-Similarly, classifier-guided models \cite{zheng2025diffusion} often enforce safety constraints using static parameters, failing to accommodate the heterogeneous safety margins required by aggressive versus cautious drivers \cite{chen2024safediff}.
+Similarly, classifier-guided models \cite{zheng2025diffusion} often enforce safety constraints using relatively fixed parameters, failing to accommodate the heterogeneous safety margins required by aggressive versus cautious drivers \cite{zhang2024styledrive}.
 Second, environmental fusion and interaction modeling are often oversimplified.
-Methods like DiffusionTraj \cite{zhang2023diffusiontraj} employ attention mechanisms for inter-agent relations but often neglect temporal dynamics in rapidly evolving scenes.
-Furthermore, safety-focused variants such as SafeDiff \cite{chen2024safediff} rely on handcrafted rules, and multimodal approaches like MultiDiffPlan \cite{wang2024multidiffplan} often neglect complex inter-agent influences, leading to suboptimal performance in multi-obstacle scenarios.
+Diffusion-based planners may still under-model rapidly evolving multi-agent interactions when temporal dynamics and interaction structure are not sufficiently encoded \cite{zheng2025diffusion, huang2023gameformer}.
+Furthermore, some safety-guided or map-conditioned diffusion planners still rely on relatively simple guidance formulations and may not fully capture complex inter-agent influences in cluttered scenarios \cite{zheng2025diffusion, yang2024diffusiones}.
 These limitations highlight the need for a generative framework that can dynamically adapt to both safety requirements and user-aligned stylistic preferences \cite{zheng2025diffusion}.